Electricity and Energy Storage

 In December 2015 EDF Renewable Energy commissioned its first BESS project in North America, with 40 MW flexible (20 MW nameplate) capacity on the PJM grid network in Illinois to participate in the regulation and capacity markets.
 The lithium-ion batteries and power electronics were supplied by BYD America, and consist of 11 containerized units totaling 20 MW.
 The company has more than 100 MW of storage projects under development in North America.

-SolarCity is using Tesla’s 52 MWh Powerpack lithium-ion storage system for its 13 MW Kaua’i Island solar PV project in Hawaii, to meet evening peak demand.
-Power is supplied at 14.5 cents/kWh.
+SolarCity is using 272 Tesla Powerpacks (lithium-ion storage system) for its 13 MW/52 MWh Kaua’i Island solar PV project in Hawaii, to meet evening peak demand.
+Power is supplied to Kauai Island Utility Cooperative (KIUC) at 13.9 cents/kWh for 20 years.
+KIUC is also commissioning a project with a 28 MWe solar farm and 20 MW/100 MWh battery system.

 Toshiba has supplied a large BESS for Hamilton, Ohio, comprising an array of 6 MW/2 MWh lithium-ion batteries.
 Lifetime of over 10,000 charge-discharge cycles is claimed.